 As numbers grew, new facilities were created – new schools, water, electricity, and computers.
 The charity now enables over 700 children a year the opportunity to study.
 A further 100 students are sponsored in secondary school education.
 We estimate that since 1998 the charity has educated over 20,000 children.

 Along with the building of the school, orphanage and renovating the kindergarten building, the charity has been transformational in the surrounding village and has:

 Maureen formed a singing group in Kenya called the Singing Children of Africa and brought them to the UK for a 12 week tour in 2006.
 The British public fell in love with the children singing and dance moves but most of all with the children themselves.
 The astonishing amount of money raised on this tour funded the building of an orphanage.

 No deductions are made from the sponsors payments for administration.
 We have no paid officers and are very grateful for work done by volunteers, which help keep our costs low.
 Administrative costs are met by fundraising and from tax we recover through Gift Aid.
 All sponsorship payments therefore go 100% to the charities work for and around the sponsored child.
 Educate the kids actively seeks out opportunities to educate the poorest children, those that without help would have no hope.

-The Singing Children of Africa of will be coming to the UK once again from September -November 2018.
-The aims and objectives of the tour are to raise funds to be able to expand the school provision, meaning education for even more children.
+The Singing Children of Africa have returned to the U.K several times since 2006 with the aim of raising funds and awarness in order to expand the school provision, meaning education for even more children.
 From the childrens point of view, it offers an extremely valuable educational, cultural and musical experience.

-The children range from ages 9 to 14 and will spend time attending schools whilst in the UK, exchanging cultures with the local children, whilst living with wonderful host families around the country.
+The children range from ages 9 to 15 and will spend time attending schools whilst in the UK, exchanging cultures with the local children, whilst living with wonderful host families around the country.
 Their performance, which is a mix of traditional and contemporary songs African style, shows their confident personalities.
-Their smiles and happiness that exudes from these children affect all that see them, the tour for 2018 is called Beleive.
+Their smiles and happiness that exudes from these children affect all that see them.